lukejagodzinski/verin-model/README.md

 If you have any suggestions or want to write new features or behaviours please contact me, or just create pull request.

-The ZeitgeistModel package is a part of a bigger project I'm working on, named [Zeitgeist Portal](https://github.com/jagi/zeitgeist).
-It's an open source information portal for [The Zeitgeist Movement](http://thezeitgeistmovement.com) chapters around the world, but can be used by anyone to create their own information portal.
-If you know Meteor and want to help please contact me.
-The Zeitgeist Movement is non profit organization that fights for a betterment of mankind.
-For more information go the official [website](http://thezeitgeistmovement.com).
+The ReactiveModel package is a fork of [ZeitgeistModel](https://github.com/jagi/zeitgeistmodel).

 ## Functionalities

-- Fields and their default values
+- Reactive Properties
 - Methods definition
-- Required fields defnition with error messages
-- Validators (soon)
+- Validators
 - Behaviours
 - `Pre` and `Post` events